nmercer206/Projects/README.md

 ## Projects
-This repository contains a list of every project I've either completed or am currently working on.
+This repository contains a list of many of the former projects I've developed.